 The same wine in each glass definitely tasted different.
 Not the difference between sweet and sour, minerally and oaky, but rather, just a difference.
 It was the same wine after all.
 But it was really surprising how each glass made it taste, well, different from the previous glass.
 As though it was made by different wineries, or maybe in different years.

 In the wine world there are opposing factions.
 Those that poo-poo differing wine glass shapes, saying it is simply a marketing gimic – Vinepair.
 In fact a gimic set up by Riedel.
 And very possibly so, but…

-Then there are those taking a more scientific approach to this concept – National Geographic/The Japanese.
+Then there are those taking a more scientific approach to this concept – Scientific American in example.
 (Surprisingly my restaurant test doesn’t count.)
 They say that it’s the alcoholic content that makes the difference with different shaped glasses.
 Something about ethanol and fumes.

 All I can say is, I tasted a difference.
 And, because it was fun, I recommend you try it.
 Find 4, or more, different shaped glasses in your home, a single bottle of wine, and simply have a go.
 I would be interested to know if you feel the same.